-(4) The amounts shown in this column reflect the dollar amount recognized for financial statement reporting purposes in fiscal 2007 with respect to the grant date fair value of stock option awards determined in accordance with SFAS 123(R), and thus includes amounts from awards granted in previous years when a portion of such awards vested in fiscal 2007.
+(4) The amounts shown in this column reflect the dollar amount recognized for financial statement reporting purposes in fiscal 2008 and 2007 with respect to the grant date fair value of stock option awards determined in accordance with SFAS 123R, and thus includes amounts from awards granted in previous years when a portion of such awards vested in fiscal 2008 and 2007.
 We estimated the grant date fair value of each stock option award on the date of grant using the Black-Scholes option pricing model and recognize the compensation expense over the vesting period.
-See Note 9 to the Consolidated Financial Statements in our Form 10-K for the year ended June 30, 2007 for a discussion of the relevant assumptions used in determining the grant date fair value of our stock option awards pursuant to SFAS 123(R).
+See Note 10 to the Consolidated Financial Statements in our Form 10-K for the year ended June 28, 2008 for a discussion of the relevant assumptions used in determining the grant date fair value of our stock option awards pursuant to SFAS 123R.
 Each named executive officer forfeits the unvested portion, if any, of the officer's stock options if the officer's service to our company is terminated for any reason, except as may otherwise be determined by the Board of Directors as the administrator of our 2001 Incentive Compensation Plan.
-For further information on these awards, see the Grants of Plan-Based Awards table of this proxy statement.
+For further information on these awards, see the "Grants of Plan-Based Awards" table of this proxy statement.

-- (5) No non-equity incentive plan compensation was paid for fiscal 2007. - (6) We do not maintain any pension or nonqualified deferred compensation programs. - (7) This column sets forth the value of all perquisites. - (8) The dollar value in this column for each named executive officer represents the sum of all compensation reflected in the previous columns. - (9) This amount consists of matching contributions to our company's 401(k) plan. - (10) Mr. Foy resigned effective May 1, 2007 and forfeitures of stock and option awards are netted against his total stock and option award compensation, respectively. - (11) Amount includes \$28,056 of accrued vacation paid upon Mr. Foy's resignation and \$2,485 of matching contributions to our company's 401(k) plan.
+- No non-equity incentive plan compensation was paid for fiscal 2008. - (6) We do not maintain any pension or nonqualified deferred compensation programs. - (7) This column sets forth the value of all perquisites. - (8) The dollar value in this column for each named executive officer represents the sum of all compensation reflected in the previous columns. - (9) This amount consists of matching contributions to our company's 401(k) plan. - (10) This amount includes a \$10,000 sign-on bonus and \$1,477 of matching contributions to our company's 401(k) plan. - (11) Mr. Long joined our company in January 2008.